 2. Something for the Little People.
 Print out some quick selfie props or fall-themed coloring sheets.
 Try some easy crafts or fun activities.
 Create a bonding environment for the kids to get closer to their “play cousins.”

 3. Cocktails and Conversations.
-Google up or head to Pinterest to find some cocktails that includes cranberry juice (let’s stick with the theme.)
+Google or head to Pinterest to find some cocktails that includes cranberry juice (let’s stick with the theme.)
 Even cranberry jello shots will be fun.

 4. Mocktails and Conversations.
 Surely the kids would loved a mixed drink, too!
 Cranberry and pineapple juice is one of my fave concoctions.
 Orange wedge garnishments would further encourage these healthy cups of fun.

 5. Please Don’t Stop the Music!
-Put together a playlist that will stir of love and good vibes!
+Create a playlist that will stir the love and good vibes!
 Dancing, karaoke, and awesome trips down memory lane.
 Let the good times roll, baby!
 Cocktails + Karaoke = One Great Friendsgiving

 8. Be Sweet!
 Don’t forget the dessert!
 Plop some ice cream atop that Apple Pie.
 Go YOLO (you only live once) style.
 Burn those calories off later!

 9. Secret Santa?
 Plan to do a gift exchange.
 Remember, it’s truly the thought that counts.
 Stay on budget, people!
 No overspending.
 This is a good time to exchange names for gift giving.
 It’s also an ideal time to plan your next gathering.
 Christmas?
 New Years Eve?
-Work it out then!
+Spring Break trip?
+Work out the deets.

 10. Cleaning Up.
 Be considerate of the host.
 Thanksgiving is a lot of work for some people.
 It is an act of affection to invite lots of loved ones over at once.
 So lets try to help with keeping things tidy and things like cleaning up after the kids.
 (I’m already tired just thinking about it!)

 What did you think of the tips?
 Did you find them helpful?
 Are you planning to attend or host a Friendsgiving?
-Tell us all about it!
+Deets, please!